kezdo-webfejlesztok/programming-starter-pack/lectures/java/classes-and-objects/classes/README.md

 #### What is a `class`?

 A `class` is a blueprint or template for creating objects.
-In the example the `class` will be `Book` a new data type, what the developer can create.
+In the example the `class` will be `Book` a new data type, what developers can create.
 One instance of a `Book` class will be one specified book, like one book of `The Lord of the Rings` or `Harry Potter and the Philosopher's Stone` or any other books.